Employee and Contractor

 NOTE: Please do not submit forms for your employees to DQA.

-2 of The Wisconsin Caregiver Program Manual (PDF,
+Chapter 2 of the Wisconsin Caregiver Program Manual (PDF, 24 KB)

 A complete caregiver background check always consists of the

-- A response from the Department of Justice (DOJ) Wisconsin Criminal
+A response from the Department of Justice (DOJ)

-History Record Request, either a "no record found" response
+Wisconsin Criminal History Record Request, either a "no record

-or a criminal record transcript (Wisconsin Identification Data); and,
+found" response or a criminal record transcript (Wisconsin